 Blessing the Past for Future Generations

-The dedication was led by Rev. G. Kenneth G. Henry and included a blessing of the cottage and a seven-fold Native American and Celtic blessing.
+The dedication was led by Rev. Kenneth G. K. Henry and included a blessing of the cottage and a seven-fold Native American and Celtic blessing.
 Afterwards, all guests were invited to tour the cottage and enjoy a reception hosted by Matt and Elizabeth Henry and Charlie and Gay Redfern.
 The Henrys and Redferns are longtime Summer Guest Period Two families and have resided in Cottage 24 throughout their years at Kanuga.

 Designed by architect Richard Sharp Smith, the cottage is over a century old and is part of the Kanuga Lake Historic District.
 The cottage was originally designed as a six-bedroom, three-bath cottage.
 Now, it is a six-bedroom, six-bath cottage and includes a large front porch, making it the largest cottage at Kanuga.